>> | Welcome | Accommodation | Weddings | Excursions | Festivals | Location | Info | Booking |

 Poya Days:

 The full moon (poya) day of each month marks the start of the new month.
 Each of these days has a distinct religious significance and is known by its traditional name.
+Devotees make offerings (pujas, pujahs) at the temples.

 January